No products in the cart.

 As with etching damascus, it is essential to thoroughly clean your blade so that the vinegar makes contact with the whole surface.
 If there is already a patina on the blade you can use a baking soda/ water paste to remove it.

 - If you have a large enough container, you can fill the container with vinegar and submerge the blade (being careful not to wet the handle).
 You’ll see small bubbles on the blade and it begins to darken.
-This is also know as vinegar etching.
+This is also known as vinegar etching.

 - Dip the blade, point down into your container filled with vinegar and remove.
 Allow the vinegar to run down and off the blade.
+This can create some interesting effects/colours on carbon steels especially.

 - Fill a spray bottle with vinegar and spray lightly well above the blade so that the droplets rain down / settle on the flat of the blade.